Pluvie/current/README.md

 ## Map

 Map is a lot more complicated than `vector`.
-Just like it, it can be declared as follows:
+Nonetheless, just like `vector` it can be declared as follows:

 ```c
 map(char*, int) my_map;